xing/hops/packages/graphql/README.md

 ##### `cache`

-By default this preset creates an [`InMemoryCache`](https://www.apollographql.com/docs/react/advanced/caching.html) which uses either the [`IntrospectionFragmentMatcher` or `HeuristicFragmentMatcher`](https://www.apollographql.com/docs/react/advanced/fragments.html#fragment-matcher) depending on whether fragment introspection results are available or not (create them with [`$ hops graphql introspect`](#graphql-introspect)).
+By default this preset creates an [`InMemoryCache`](https://www.apollographql.com/docs/react/advanced/caching.html) which uses either the [`IntrospectionFragmentMatcher` or `HeuristicFragmentMatcher`](https://www.apollographql.com/docs/react/advanced/fragments.html#fragment-matcher) depending on whether fragment introspection results are available or not.

 In case you need to configure a different Apollo cache you can pass an instantiated cache to the render options.